xuwang/aws-terraform/README.md

 # AWS CoreOS cluster provisioning with [Terraform](http://www.terraform.io/downloads.html)

-This a practical implementation of [CoreOS cluster achirtecture] (https://coreos.com/os/docs/latest/cluster-architectures.html) built on AWS.
-The cluster follows CoreOS production cluster model that contains 3-node etcd cluster in an autoscalting group, a central service node that you can run shared services such as CI, logging and monigoring, a private docker registry, and a fleet of worker nodes to run other service containers.
+This is a practical implementation of [CoreOS cluster achirtecture] (https://coreos.com/os/docs/latest/cluster-architectures.html) built on AWS.
+The cluster follows CoreOS production cluster model that contains 3-node etcd cluster in an autoscalting group, a central service node that you can run shared services such as CI, logging and monigoring, a private docker registry, and a fleet of workers to run other service containers.

 The entire infrastructure is managed by Terraform.

 AWS compoments includes: VPC, security groups, IAM, S3, ELB, Route53, Autoscaling, RDS etc.

 AWS resources are defined in Terraform resource folders.
-The build process will copy all resources defined in the repository to a *build* directory, plan, apply, view, destroy resources are performed under *build*, keepting the original Terraform files in the repo intact.
+The build process will copy all resources defined in the repository to a *build* directory.
+The view, plan, apply, and destroy operations are performed under *build*, keepting the original Terraform files in the repo intact.
 The *build* directory is ignored in .gitignore so that you don't accidentally checkin sensitive data.

 ## Install Tools and Setup AWS credentials